Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment by cardDesign inspired by Spain

 Dia de los Muertos (Day of the Dead), celebrated on November 1-2, has pre-Hispanic roots going back at least 3,000 years.
 The Aztecs dedicated an entire month to the dead, presided over by the goddess Mictecacihuatl, the Lady of the Dead.
 When Spanish colonisers arrived and tried to replace indigenous death rituals with All Saints' Day and All Souls' Day, the two traditions blended into something entirely new.

-The central image of Dia de los Muertos is the calavera - the skull.
+The central image of Dia de los Muertos is the calavera, the skull.
 But these aren't grim European skulls.
 They're sugar skulls, decorated with bright flowers, colourful icing, the names of the deceased written on their foreheads.
 They're joyful.
 They're sometimes laughing.
-The message isn't "remember you'll die" - it's "death isn't the end, your loved ones are still with you, and if you can't laugh about it, you're taking it too seriously."
+The message isn't "remember you'll die."
+It's "death isn't the end, your loved ones are still with you, and if you can't laugh about it, you're taking it too seriously."

 The most famous calavera is La Catrina, originally a satirical print by Jose Guadalupe Posada from around 1910, showing a skeleton in an elaborate hat.
-Posada's point was political - even the rich die - but La Catrina became an icon of Mexican identity, eventually morphing into the elaborately face-painted figure you see in modern celebrations.
+Posada's point was political (even the rich die), but La Catrina became an icon of Mexican identity, eventually morphing into the elaborately face-painted figure you see in modern celebrations.
 Diego Rivera painted her into a famous mural.
 She's been in Disney films.
 She's on T-shirts worldwide.
 And she's a reminder that Mexico's relationship with death is something the rest of the world might learn from.

 Tibetan Buddhism: Kapala Cups and Skull Malas